radiopushka/VostokRadioLite/README.md

 [MPX]
 pilot_amp=0.15
 stereo_ratio=0.3
-OF_bins=0
+negmod=0.0003
 c1_mpx=1
 c2_mpx=1
 ```
 - This section contains the percentage of the pilot tone with respect to the signal(pilot_amp), the percentage of the 38khz modulation with respect to the signal(stereo_ratio).
-- It also contains (OF_bins) which specifies how many frequencies from the top of the audio band (16khz) to limit the amplitude of waveforms that are non-orthogonal to the stereo pilot tone.
-This can improve stereo separation and reduce distortion but can also add distortion.
+- It also contains (negmod) which provides negative amplitude modulation of the pilot tone if the sound card or anything outside modulates the pilot tone, causing annoying ultrasonic artifacts in the audio.
+Set it to a negative value for positive modulation.
 - The (c1_mpx) and (c2_mpx) fields specify whether to use the right or left channel or both for MPX instead of mono audio.
 ### Limiter Section
 ```